 You can't come to an agreement

 The most common reason is because you can’t come to an agreement.
 Your ex-spouse may feel they are entitled to more than you are offering them.
 This can be a particular problem during binding financial agreement negotiations.
 You don’t appeal to the Family Court to mediate these agreements.
-Both parties negotiate directly with the assistance of independent legal advice from a family lawyer.
+Both parties negotiate directly with the assistance of independent legal advice from an expert family lawyer.
 As a consequence, one party may assert greater leverage.
 While there’s a risk of undue influence, this will invalidate any agreement.

-Emotional conflicts
+Emotional conflicts with the other party

 An ex-partner may also be feeling emotional about the separation and think: “I can’t accept this is over”.
 This can lead to them being in denial about the property settlement.
 This emotional conflict can manifest in many ways.